GAMEDAY: BARRACUDA VS. CANUCKS

 LISTEN | WATCH | GAME NOTES | MEDIA KIT

-MUST BE THE MONEY: Rookie winger Quentin Musty extended his point streak to three games on Wednesday (2+1=3) and now has points in six of his last seven games (6+1=7).
-Among league rookies, he is tied for seventh in both scoring (33) and goals (15).
-The Sharks selected the Hamburg, New York native with the 26th overall pick in the 2023 NHL Draft.

-BARRACUDA BUZZIN’: The Barracuda rank first in the AHL in goals per game (3.53), power-play percentage (24.8%), and shots per game (32.78).
-They are also plus-19 in five-on-five scoring and plus-33 overall.
-San Jose enters Saturday having won three in a row at home and is 7-2-1 in its last 10 games.
+BARRACUDA BUZZIN’: The Barracuda rank second in the AHL in goals per game (3.54) and power-play percentage (25.0%), and first in shots per game (32.90).
+They are also plus-21 in five-on-five scoring and plus-36 overall.
+San Jose enters Sunday having won four in a row at home and is 7-2-1 in its last 10 games at Tech CU Arena.

+DO THE CAGN, GAGN: Second-year blueliner Luca Cagnoni recorded his 30th assist of the season on Wednesday, extending his streak at the time to four consecutive games with a helper.
+A key cog in one of the most lethal power plays in the league over the last two years, he is tied for sixth in defensive scoring (37), tied for third in power-play assists (16), fourth in power-play points (19), and first in shots (142).

-BRICK-WALL BROSSOIT: Last Wednesday, Laurent Brossoit improved to 11-2-1 with the Barracuda, stopping 33 of 34 shots in a 4–1 win against the Gulls.
-In 14 games with San Jose, he has a 2.48 GAA and a .915 save percentage.
-He also picked up an assist, his third point of the season (1+2=3).
+BRICK-WALL BROSSOIT: Laurent Brossoit improved to 11-2-1 with the Barracuda, stopping 33 of 34 shots in a 4–1 win against the Gulls on Mar.
+11. In 14 games with the Cuda, he has a 2.48 GAA and a .915 save percentage.
+He also picked up an assist in his last AHL appearance, his third point of the season (1+2=3).
 The 32-year-old has allowed just two goals over his last two starts and has won five in a row.
 Over his last seven games, he is 7-0-1.
-On Sunday, he made his Sharks debut, falling 7–4 in Ottawa to the Senators.
+A week ago, he made his Sharks debut, falling 7–4 in Ottawa to the Senators.

 FIL THE THRILL: Last Saturday, Filip Bystedt collected three points (2+1=3), marking the fourth time in his career he has recorded a three-point game and scored two goals.
 Despite missing five games from Feb.
 7 to Feb.
 21, the second-year center still leads the Barracuda in scoring (47), game-winning goals (5), and overtime goals (2), and ranks second in goals (18), power-play goals (6), and assists (29).

 JIMMY JUMPIN’: Eighth-year pro Jimmy Huntington skated in his 300th AHL game on Sunday, scoring a goal.
-The 27-year-old has already set career highs this season in assists (27) and points (41).
+The 27-year-old has already set career highs this season in assists (27) and points (42).
 A year ago, he appeared in just four games with Wilkes-Barre/Scranton after suffering a season-ending knee injury.
 The year before, he helped the Hershey Bears capture the Calder Cup.
-Over his last 13 games, he has 12 points (five goals, seven assists).
+Over his last 14 games, he has 13 points (six goals, seven assists).

-WOAH, WAHLSTROM!: Forward Oliver Wahlstrom scored Wednesday and now has nine goals in his last 13 games.
-He also added a pair of assists in the Barracuda’s 5–1 win over Coachella Valley.
+WOAH, WAHLSTROM!: Forward Oliver Wahlstrom scored Wednesday and now has nine goals in his last 14 games.
 Since Jan.
-24, he has recorded 13 goals and five assists over his last 22 games.
-The former 11th overall pick (2018, New York Islanders) leads the Barracuda in goals (22) and power-play goals (12), and is tied for third in the AHL in power-play goals.
+24, he has recorded 13 goals and six assists over his last 23 games.
+The former 11th overall pick (2018, New York Islanders) leads the Barracuda in goals (22) and power-play goals (12).

+HOFF AND RUNNING: Barracuda forward Brenden Hoffman extended his goal streak to three games on Saturday and now has four goals in 13 AHL games, to go along with four assists.
+The Barracuda signed the 24-year-old to a PTO on Feb.
+13 following a rash of injuries at the forward position.
+Before signing with SJ, he was leading the ECHL in goals (32).